-- 1. The faculty shall designate for each approved course whether it shall be graded on a letter grade (A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F) or honors/pass/D/fail (H/P/D/F) basis. - 2.
-In courses graded on an H/P/D/F basis, students should receive an F if they performed below a D level and they should receive an H if they performed at or above the B+ level.
-This provision shall not apply to courses taken at University College Dublin (UCD) as part of the academic year exchange program, which shall be governed by Section II.B.3 of Appendix L. - 3.
-Hours of academic credit transferred to the College of Law shall not be utilized in computing GPA. - 4.
-For purposes of computing GPA, each graded hour (regardless of whether it applies toward the degree for academic credit purposes) will be assigned points as indicated:
+1. The faculty shall designate for each approved course whether it shall be graded on a letter grade (A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F) or honors/pass/D/fail (H/P/D/F) basis.

+2. In courses graded on an H/P/D/F basis, students should receive an F if they performed below a D level and they should receive an H if they performed at or above the B+ level.
+This provision shall not apply to courses taken at University College Dublin (UCD) as part of the academic year exchange program, which shall be governed by Section II.B.3 of Appendix L.

+3. Hours of academic credit transferred to the College of Law shall not be utilized in computing GPA.

+4. For purposes of computing GPA, each graded hour (regardless of whether it applies toward the degree for academic credit purposes) will be assigned points as indicated:

-A 4 points C 2.0 points
+А 4 points С 2.0 points

 A- 3.75 points C- 1.75 points

 B+ 3.5 points D+ 1.5 points

 В 3 points D 1 point

-В- 2.75 points D- .5 point
+B- 2.75 points D- .5 point

 C+ 2.5 points F no points

 a.
-The faculty has adopted the following suggested grading curve for first year courses:
+The faculty has adopted the following grade curve for all courses beginning in July, 2024: